HiDannyZ/Prototype-RollerCoaster/README.md

 ## Disclaimer!
   I am unfortunately not able to share this source code due to academic integerity.
 However, I am able to share the executable and media files, so any interested people are able to run the application themselves.

-## Things I Created:
+## Things that was Implemented:

 - SkyBox
-- Texture on Cubes
+- Texture on Track
+- The Track itself
-- HeightMap
+- Camera Control

-- Transformations of the cube
+## How was the Track Created?

+   We utilized

 ##  Preamble
 Press the following keys U,I,O to increase transformationn